VirtoCommerce/vc-docs/dev_docs/docs/GraphQL-Storefront-API-Reference-xAPI/Order/queries/order.md

 </p>

 > !!! tip
-	See the [OrderType chart](../objects/order-type.md) for better understanding of the fields you can use in your requests.
+	The fields you can use in your requests are listed in the [OrderType chart](../objects/order-type.md).